Exploring active learning in physics with ISLE-based modules in high school: Results and discussion

 \subsection{Learning Goals Assessments}

 This section looks at the assessment of students' skills based on the final test results.
 We used a descriptive rubric for this analysis, focusing on three dimensions: Conceptual Knowledge, Technical Skills and the ISLE process.
 The rubric delineates four distinct levels of proficiency: 'Missing', 'Inadequate', 'Needs Some Improvement' and 'Near Mastery'.
 In Figure \ref{fig:LO} we present the assessment results, showing the proportion of students achieving each level of proficiency.
-Part (a) presents the data from the three Grade 11 classrooms, while part (b) details the results from the two Grade 12 classrooms.
+Part (a) presents the data from the three grade 11 classrooms, while part (b) details the results from the two 12th grade classrooms.
 The results indicate a positive trend, with the majority of students demonstrating good levels of Technical Skills, Conceptual Knowledge, and familiarity with the ISLE Process.
-Notably, the outcomes are slightly better for the two 12th-grade classes, where a greater number of instructional hours were allocated.
+Notably, the outcomes are slightly better for the two 12th grade classes, where a greater number of instructional hours were allocated.
 This suggests that the extended engagement in these areas influences student proficiency.
 To further investigate the two 12th grade classes, students were asked in the final test to self-assess their proficiency in the scientific abilities (or sub-abilities) that we considered to be central to the module, using the same 5-point Likert scale.
-As highlighted by previous research \cite{Etkina2008}, the cultivation of these abilities typically takes about 8 weeks for college students and benefits from continuous feedback through rubrics used by both students and teachers.
-Despite these limitations, our aim was to explore students' perceptions of specific abilities used during the module.
+As highlighted by previous research \cite{Etkina2008}, the development of these abilities typically takes about 8 weeks for college students and benefits from continuous feedback through rubrics used by both students and teachers.
+Despite these relevant limitations, our aim was to explore students' perceptions of specific abilities used during the module.
 The most appropriate way to present Likert scale responses would be to use histograms to visually represent the distribution of Likert scale responses.
-However, due to space limitations, we present here the results in tabular form, summarising the mean and standard error of the responses (see Table \ref{tab:skills_assessment}).
+However, due to space limitations, we present here the results in tabular form, summarizing the mean, standard error and effect size (Cohen's d) of the responses (see Table \ref{tab:skills_assessment}).